 There are plenty of different things you might want to include in your editorial calendar, but I would recommend including most of these sections:

 - Content Topic

 - Publish Date

-For smaller organizations or businesses with fewer employees doing content marketing, you don’t need to overcomplicate your editorial calendar.
-If you’re just tackling a blog post a week or an e-newsletter once a month, there’s no reason you need to have anything other than a simple visualization of your content marketing.
+For smaller organizations or businesses with fewer employees doing content marketing, you don’t need to overcomplicate your calendar.
+You really just need a simple visualization of deliverables, deadlines, and distribution channels.

 It’s important to have an editorial calendar in place though, because you want to be able to organize, plan, and visualize how your content marketing will take shape.

 Once your content goes live, now the work of promotion and syndication begins.

 This is where things like the “Hub and Spoke” model become important, because it gives you a framework for all the places you can promote your posts.
 The more channels you have access to, the higher the likelihood that your content gets picked up and linked to, or shared by an “influencer.”